FelixOnline/v2/content/articles/2010-10-21-one-tasty-looking-trek.md

 subtitle: >
   Two Imperial graduates talk to Felix about plans to walk the entire length of New Zealand, on the Te Araroa trail
 date: "2010-10-21 18:49:10 +0100"

 # Attributes from Felix Online V1
 id: "223"
 old_path: /travel/223/one-tasty-looking-trek
 aliases:
  - /travel/223/one-tasty-looking-trek
+imported: true
+comments:
+ - First of all I would like to wish BEST OF LUCK both of you Alexander  Landey n the epic journey I am sure youll experience interesting  challenging moments NZ is the best country to be explored due to its terrains  geological features I always use NZ for my study cases in my previous assignments Geotourism When it comes to first impression to the customer you have to have a great logo built by a custom logo design company

 # Article Taxonomies
 categories:
  - travel
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true